 Accentuate the Positive.
 Forget the negative

-I have noticed that there has been a new crop of broadcast media ads that do a miserable job in hawking the clients’ products and services.
+broadcast media ads that do a miserable job Branding Companies products and services.

 Burger King Corporation

-A group of people are in a hospital setting.
-Their mouths are missing and they have to communicate by writing suggesting that their ability to use their mouths was “removed” because they did not eat at a Wendy’s.
-The advertising agency for Wendy’s chose to use a rehabilitation clinical setting for the heart of their concept.
-While rehabilitation can be a positive step in the right direction, a major fast food chain should not pin their branding to rehab.
-This is tasteless as well as negative.
+A group of people is in a hospital setting.
+Their mouths are missing, and they have to communicate by writing, suggesting that their ability to use their mouths was “removed” because they did not eat at a Wendy’s.
+The advertising agency for Wendy’s chose to use a clinical rehabilitation setting for the heart of their concept.
+While rehabilitation can be a positive step in the right direction, a major fast-food chain should not pin their branding to rehab.

-Looking through the eyes of a Nationwide representative you see a normal home.
-Moments later the home is in flames, cars at an intersection start crashing and finally a wedding ceremony is transformed into a funeral.
+Looking through the eyes of a Nationwide representative, you see a healthy home.
+Moments later, the house is in flames, cars at an intersection start crashing, and finally, a wedding ceremony transforms into a funeral.
 I think this one titters on the line.
 Any novice could have rubbed two brain cells together and come up with catastrophic examples of collision and death to brand an insurance agency.

 A father and son are window shopping for phones.
 The son asks his dad when the phones will go on sale.
-His father retorts, ‘When pigs fly’.
-At this moment a large pig waddles into the shot – (walking) just as a Verizon sales person puts a ‘red-hot’ sales sign in the window.
+His father retorts, ‘When pigs fly.’
+At this moment, a giant pig waddle into the shot – (walking) just as a Verizon salesperson puts a ‘red-hot’ sales sign in the window.
 I have watched this commercial several times and cannot figure out the concept.
-For gosh sakes! – The pig is walking and the phones are on sale.
+For gosh sakes! – The pig is walking, and the phones are on sale.
 Am I missing something here?
-This commercial is not necessarily negative, but is ambiguous and confusing.
+This commercial is not necessarily harmful but is ambiguous and confusing.

 Kentucky Fried Chicken

-This commercial is tasteless, insensitive and extremely negative.
+This commercial is tasteless, insensitive, and extremely harmful.